devmount/you-can-quit/CONTRIBUTING.md

 ## Adding Achievements

 Achievements are meant to keep the user motivated.
-It is really important that an achievement motivates success and makes somehow sense (good example: "more than 10 successful days in a row", bad example: "alternating successful and failed days for 10 days").
+It is really important that an achievement motivates success and makes somehow sense (good example: "10 successful days in a row", bad example: "alternating successful and failed days for 10 days").

 You can propose a new achievements by providing the following information: